 In June, ProPublica posted the hate speech rules Facebook uses to train its reviewers.
 It later came under fire for prioritizing white men over Black children in the screening process, prompting it to change its policy to cover age as a protected category.
 Some question the maneuver’s sincerity.

-Muddying the water further is the platform’s policy on modifiers.
+What muddies the water the most is the platform’s policy on modifiers.
 For example, “women need to be hit in the head” does qualify as hate speech, because it advocates violence based on gender (a protected category).
-But “female sports reporters need to be hit in the head” does not qualify.
+On the other hand, “female sports reporters need to be hit in the head” does not qualify.
 Because, as the Times observes, including occupation in the attack “negates the protection based on gender.”
-Weird.